rafalp/misago_docker/README.md

 Enter the misago_docker directory and run `./appctl setup` command.
 The wizard will let you set basic settings for your site: your domain name, timezone or first admin account details.
 After that it will:

-- install all requirements
+- Install all the requirements.
-- build Docker containers
+- Build Docker containers.
-- setup `crontab` that will run daily maintenance
+- Setup `crontab` that will run daily maintenance.
-- create database and populate it with initial data
+- Create database and populate it with initial data.

 When `setup` finishes, visit your domain in order to see your Misago forum running.